 As the ship makes its way back to Stanley and the Falkland Islands, the educational presentations continue.
 Enjoy an entertaining and memorable voyage recap by your expedition leader.
 Join your photography guide at the multimedia station and download your precious images.
 Approaching the coast of the Falkland Islands in the early evening light, enjoy a special dinner attended by the captain of the ship.

 This morning you'll find yourself back in the port of Stanley.
 Say goodbye to your crew and after some free time in town, make your way to the airport for the return charter flight to Santiago.
-On arrival in Santiago your journey comes to an end.
-A transfer is provided to a downtown location for those choosing to stay and explore Santiago and the delights of Chile.
+Upon arrival in Santiago your journey comes to an end.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.